davidkrantz/tssq-matlab/README.md

 # TSSQ: Translated Singularity Swap Quadrature
- **tssq-matlab** provides a MATLAB implementation of the stablized singularity swap quadrature (SSQ) proposed in *"Stabilizing the singularity swap quadrature for near-singular line integrals"* by D. Krantz, A. H. Barnett and A.-K. Tornberg (arXiv, 2025).
+ **tssq-matlab** provides a MATLAB implementation of the quadrature proposed in the preprint [Stabilizing the singularity swap quadrature for near-singular line integrals](https://arxiv.org/abs/2509.23881) by D. Krantz, A. H. Barnett and A.-K. Tornberg.

- Translated SSQ (TSSQ) extends the standard SSQ method with translated bases that avoid catastrophic cancellation and achieve high accuracy for very close evaluation.
+ Translated singularity swap quadrature (TSSQ) extends the standard SSQ method with translated bases that avoid catastrophic cancellation and achieve high accuracy for very close evaluation.

 ![TSSQ idea sketch](images/tssq_idea_sketch.png)